-That every child in New Zealand, especially those with diverse needs, will know their value, self worth and the greatness within themselves.
+That every child in New Zealand will know their value, self worth and the greatness within themselves.

 Empowering children through experiential learning in nature so that transformation happens in self, place and culture.